TremorPulse/CS-Projects/README.md

 The Zenify project is a comprehensive web application designed to address mental health issues in the workplace.
 It aims to provide a holistic approach to employee well-being with the goal of fostering a healthier corporate environment.
 Key features include:

-- Physical health tracking
+- Physical health tracking.
-- Gamified challenges
+- Gamified challenges.
-- Personality trait quizzes
+- Personality trait quizzes.
-- Work-life balance promotion
+- Work-life balance promotion.
-- Colleague messaging platform
+- Colleague messaging platform.
-- Personalized resources and recommendations for mental health and well-being management
+- Personalized resources and recommendations for mental health and well-being management.

----

-Feel free to explore each project folder for more details on implementation and functionality.